Today I am sharing how I organize our kid’s school work (projects, drawing, tests) that they bring home.

 So, each child picked one color (I bought their favorite colors) and I wrote their names with a Sharpie on the side (trust me, you don’t want this marker to run or it will look very messy- stick with using a Sharpie).
 I bought the widest binders that they had and I bought protective sheets to go in them.

-Here is how I handle it:
+Here is how I organize school papers and artwork:

 On day two, we will take Day 1’s paper and replace it with Day 2’s paper.
 We are only keeping one paper displayed at a time.